jonas-printzen/wxtris/BACKLOG.md

 ## ON HOLD

+## IN PROGRESS
 * Scores

-## IN PROGRESS
-* Refactor all UI to App...

 ## BACKLOG
 * End Of Game
 * Implement proper randomization
 * Center preview better
+* Consider redesign to fully event-driven

 ## DONE
 * Unit-tests for Tetrix